 Ariel signs contract with faint smile on her lips.

-Ursula: Paluga, sarruga, come winds of the Caspian Sea.
+Ursula: Paluga, sarruga, come winds of the

 Now rings us glossitis and max laryngitis,